-Similar to other options by this brand, the brushed poly flannel lining and draft tubes keep it warm throughout the night, even in cold climates.
-Also unzips fully to convert into two queen-size comforters.
+Similar to other options by this brand, the brushed poly flannel lining and draft tubes keep it warm throughout the night, even in cold conditions.
+Also unzips fully to convert into 2 queen-size comforters.

-Does not fit in most standard size washing machines.
-Usually has to be washed by hand in the bathtub or taken to a laundry facility to be cleaned.
+Does not fit in most standard-size washing machines.
+Usually has to be washed by hand in the bathtub or taken to a laundry facility.

-Offers a compression storage sack which means no more fuss with rolling up a large sleeping back.
-Simply stuff the sack into the compression sack for easy storage.
+Offers a compression storage sack which means no more fuss with rolling up a large sleeping bag.
 In addition to the inner lining, padded draft tubes line the shoulder and zipper of this bag, allowing more warmth to stay inside where you want it.

 Runs on the small side and is not ideal for anyone over 5 foot 8 inches.

-In addition to the warmth this offers, the mummy hood design comes equipped with a draft collar and drawcord to keep all the heat inside in frosty weather down to 20 degrees Fahrenheit.
-A two-way YKK zipper lets you unzip the sleeping bag from the top or bottom for more air circulation.
+Mummy hood comes equipped with a draft collar and drawcord to keep all the heat inside in frosty weather down to 20 degrees.
+A 2-way YKK zipper lets you unzip the sleeping bag from the top or bottom for more air circulation.

 Some users report that the zipper becomes stuck occasionally.